Found a mini Jesus figure? Here’s everything you need to know

 As the trend grows, some challenge participants are going to social media to find ideas.
 It’s been likened to the “Elf on the Shelf” trend.

-Some place them strategically, so you don’t initially realize that Jesus is there, such as peeking out from behind a book.
+Some hide mini Jesus in creative locations, so you don’t initially realize that Jesus is there, such as peeking out from behind a book.

 If you get home, open an item you purchased at a store, and find mini Jesus — now you know why!